Tegan Higginbotham: Early life and education

-Tegan Marie Higginbotham was born in in Dandenong, Victoria.
+Higginbotham, was born in in Dandenong, Victoria.
 She attended Dandenong Primary School and Dandenong High School (since merged with Cleeland Secondary College).

 Her first love was acting, until she discovered comedy in her late teens, and performed her first comedy gig at the age of 17.

 Career

 Live performance

 Higginbotham has performed at every Melbourne International Comedy Festival since becoming a National Finalist at the festival's Class Clowns comedy competition in 2005.

 She began her comedy career performing wild fast-paced sketch shows with fellow comedians Rob Lloyd and Adam McKenzie as the trio 'The Hounds', which later morphed into 'Watson', without Lloyd.

 At the age of 21, Higginbotham began performing solo with her debut comedy show Million Dollar Tegan – nominated for the Best Newcomer Award at the Melbourne International Comedy Festival in 2012.

 TV and radio

 In 2016, Higginbotham was a regular cast member for the Australian version of Whose Line Is It Anyway?.

 Higginbotham co-hosted the controversial ABC2 pre-game, half-time and post-game coverages of the Liverpool F.C versus Sydney FC match with Julian Schiller and Steen Raskopoulos on 24 May 2017.

 She joined Nicole Livingstone and Amberley Lobo as co-host and regular panellist on the one-hour live entertainment and sports comedy panel show called Sideliners which premiered on ABC TV on 30 June 2017.

 In March 2024, Higginbotham joined Triple M's Marty Sheargold Show as executive producer, replacing Matt Thomson.